Poofjunior/website/projects/collapsing_delrin_desklamp/2015-08-15-collapsing_delrin_desklamp.md

 Ok, I completely admit that I have a staggering affection for desklamps.
 Luckily, from a functional standpoint, they're undergoing some pretty light loads, so the choice of materials doesn't play a huge role in making a desklamp that doesn't collapse under its own weight!
 In that sense, it's perfectly OK for lamps to come in all shapes and sizes, so they're a great chance to practice different types of fab techniques.
-Desklamps are also **just practical enough** that I can feel justified making them over and over agin--and possibly handing out the previous models to my parents/pals.
+Desklamps are also **just practical enough** that I can feel justified making them over and over again--and possibly handing out the previous models to my parents/pals.
 ("Really, Joshua?
 The one I had on my desk right now was fine already....")

 Last year's desklamp was a challenge in parametrically "making things" with just a laser cutter and without the resources of a fully-blown machine shop.